teepluss/laravel-theme/README.md

 - Add method "watch" to widget.
 - Add methed Theme::symlink to look up view from another theme.
 - Add method Theme::share to override View::share.

+#### v1.0.1
-- Add method "ofJoinLayout" and "scopeJoinLayout" to adding theme prefix befor look up view.
+- Add method "ofWithLayout" and "scopeWithLayout" to adding theme prefix befor look up view.
+- Asset queue can use callable to group assets in one queue.
+- Stop asset compression using capture.

 ## Support or Contact